 On the other hand, the effects can be detrimental when employees fail to complete their work in the allotted time.

 From stress and communication to the proper training and tools, there are numerous reasons why your employees may not be getting much work done.
 But before you can fix the problem, you have to identify the cause of the issue.

-Here’s a look at five common productivity killers that may be affecting your team and how you can resolve them.
+Here’s a look at 8 common productivity roadblocks that may be affecting your team and how you can resolve them.

 Without proper communication, it can be impossible for a workplace to run efficiently.
 Employees might not know what you expect of them or lack confidence in their role.
 They may also feel uncomfortable opening up about any issues.

 Instead of asking for help, employees may act as if everything is okay and continue struggling on their own.
 This often results in low-quality work or decreased productivity.